kuhumcst/glossematics/pedestal-sp.md

 --------------------------------
 SAML is meant to be a complete package for handling authentication and authorisation. **Pedestal SP** builds on this design with helpful functions in a simple to understand system based on Pedestal interceptors and the familiar Ring session middleware.

-### Authenticated sessions
+### SAML-authenticated sessions
 By default, the act of logging in via a SAML IdP is treated as successful authentication, though you can specify additional parameters that must be met through the `:validation` map in the config.
 The available options are explained in the `saml20-clj.sp.response/validate` function of [metabase/saml20-clj](https://github.com/metabase/saml20-clj).
 The authentication itself has been delegated entirely to this library.

 Once authenticated, the IdP response and its assertions are stored in an in-memory Ring session store with a limited TTL.
 The session store and other Ring session-related parameters can be customised via the `:session` key of the config map.
 Refer to `ring.middleware.session/wrap-session` for the available configuration options.

-### Bidirectional authorisation
+### Route authorisation
 Authorisation in **Pedestal SP** derives from the user assertions that have been provided by the IdP.
 Two authorisation helper functions - `permit` and `permit?` - can be found in the `dk.cst.pedestal.sp.auth` namespace.

-The `permit` function can be used to build an interceptor chain to restrict a route, e.g.
+The `sp.auth/permit` function can be used to build an interceptor chain to restrict a route, e.g.

 ```clojure
 ["/some/route" (conj (sp.auth/permit :authenticated) `protected-page)]